 Learn how to brew beer!
 In this beginner level class, we introduce you to the art and science of homebrewing in our classroom kitchen.
-We willdiscuss malt, yeast, and hops, partial mash brewing, and how to avoid and troubleshoot the most common problems.
+We discuss malt, yeast, and hops, partial mash brewing, and how to avoid and troubleshoot the most common problems.

 Bitter.
 Floral.
 Citrusy.
 Dank.
 What is it that gives hops their unique characteristics?
-Explore the world of hops in this interactive class: sample single-hopped beers, do hop rubbings, and learn about the science of malt's best friend.
+Explore the world of hops in this interactive class: sample singled-hopped beers, do hop rubbings, and learn about the science of malt's best friend.

 What does it mean when a bottle of beer is skunked?
 Why do some beers taste sour?
 What's a phenol?
 We answer these questions and more in our flavor training seminars.
 Each session covers 6–7 different flavor compounds and may be taken independently.